icemakegirl/ImprovMLCQ/README.md

 ```

 The model is loaded and makes predictions, generating a "prediction_results.csv" file with the prediction of whether or not it has the model's code smell for each java file.
+### Features
+Inside the feature folder is the .csv file features - all_features.csv and a folder called top10 features code smells.
+This folder contains the top10 most relevant features for each code smell.
+On the y-axis are the names of the most relevant features, in order of importance from top to bottom.
+The x-axis indicates the weight of each feature for each smell.

 ### Packages
 scikit-learn, numpy, optuna, pycaret and os